Paul Ramirez Jonas: Awards and honors

 His honors include grants from the Joan Mitchell Foundation in 2008, ArtMatters Foundation in 2008 as support for his project Desahogo, the National Endowment for the Arts (NEA), the Howard Foundation, the International Studio Program in Sweden, and the Atlantic Center for the Arts, among others.

 Teaching

 Ramírez Jonas has taught at Rhode Island School of Design (RISD), California Institute of the Arts (Cal Arts), Columbia University, New York University (NYU), and the School of the Museum of Fine Arts Boston.
 Beginning in 2007, he was an associate professor at Hunter College.
 In July 2021, he left Hunter College for Cornell University where he is a professor and serves a chair of the art department.

 Personal life

 Ramírez Jonas was married to artist Janine Antoni.
 The couple met while in graduate school at Rhode Island School of Design.
-They have a daughter and live in Brooklyn.
+They have a daughter and lived in Brooklyn.
 Ramirez Jonas married arts professional and founder and former executive director of A Blade of Grass, Deborah Fisher.
 In 2022, the couple relocated to Ithaca New York after Ramirez Jonas was appointed Chair of the Art Department at Cornell University the previous year.